 The calculation of the Dean's List will be determined at the end of each semester and only the semester GPA will be used to determine the Dean's List.
 Only grades completed through Cox College will be utilized in computing the semester GPA, and no grade may be lower than "C".
+Academic year is defined by fall and spring semesters and the summer session.
 A student must complete a minimum of 8 credit hours and achieve a minimum semester GPA of 3.5 or better, based upon a 4.0 scale.